Jonath-z/RabbitMQ-playground/README.md

 cd service2 && go download && go run main.go
 ```

-Now you all set, You should see `Hello world from go server`
+Now they are all set, You should see `Hello world from go server` in service 1

 ## Important Links